 By using automated HR reports, HR leaders can take a proactive approach to addressing issues in the workforce, reducing mistakes and improving efficiency.

 Using data and feedback to develop workforce strategies

 Developing effective and resilient workforce strategies requires a combination of data and feedback.
-Feedback from teams and individuals allows HR leaders to collaborate with executives and managers and act on insights gained, combining this information with data to develop strategies which maximize the potential of the workforce.
+Feedback from teams and individuals allows HR leaders to collaborate with executives and managers and act on insights gained, combining this information with data to develop strategies that maximize the potential of the workforce.